Aboriginals Protection and Restriction of the Sale of Opium Act 1897: Amendments and repeal

-Definitions were no clearer fifteen years later.
-The Queensland Aboriginals Department referred to "European half-caste mothers" in its 1920 Report alongside "half-breeds", "half-castes", and Aboriginals, and did not expand upon how the Department made the distinction between a half-breed and half-caste, a native, and an Aboriginal.
+Definitions were no clearer 15 years later.
+The Queensland Aboriginals Department referred to "European half-caste mothers" in its 1920 Report alongside "half-breeds", "half-castes", and Aboriginals, and did not expand upon how the department made the distinction between a half-breed and half-caste, a native, and an Aboriginal.
 Where no other information was available, white observers judged degrees of ancestry.
 At least in Queensland, once it had bestowed a racial category upon its charges, the Aboriginals Department treated its subjects according to their variations in skin colour.

 The 1897 Act was amended in 1899, 1901, 1928, and 1934.
 In 1939 the Aboriginals Preservation and Protection Act 1939 and the Torres Strait Islanders Act 1939 repealed previous legislation, with the main difference being a slight redefinition of racial classifications.
 A 1946 amendment, like the previous versions, served only to strengthen the provisions of the Act.

-The Aborigines’ and Torres Strait Islanders’ Affairs Act 1965 repealed the 1939 Act, and provided for the management of reserves and welfare for Indigenous persons (both Aboriginal and Torres Strait Islander people).
+The Aborigines' and Torres Strait Islanders' Affairs Act 1965 repealed the 1939 Act, and provided for the management of reserves and welfare for Indigenous persons (both Aboriginal and Torres Strait Islander people).
 Under this legislation, protection as a policy was abandoned.
 The new policy of assimilation began.
 The Act retained many elements of control of Indigenous people.
 Under this legislation, the Queensland Department of Aboriginal and Islander Affairs was created.

 With the Aborigines Act 1971 and the Torres Strait Islanders Act 1971, the government stated an intention to improve the development of the reserves, and also the welfare system through its policy of assimilation.
 But, significant legal restrictions on the movement and activities of the people living on reserves remained.

 All of these were very similar in intent and effect to the original 1897 legislation.
-A court ruling in Mabo v Queensland (No 1) (1988) overturned the Australian policy that had ruled annexation extinguished Indigenous land claims.
-This ruling was implemented when the Parliament passed legislation – the Aboriginal Land Act 1991 and the Torres Strait Islander Act 1991 – that Indigenous land rights in Queensland were provided for.
-This issue has been further clarified by the important High Court ruling in Mabo v.
-Queensland (1992) and the Native Title Act 1993.
+The decision in Mabo v Queensland [No 1] (1988) overturned an attempt by the Queensland government to legislate (through the Aboriginal Land Act 1991 and the Torres Strait Islander Act 1991) to prevent any subsequent recognition of Indigenous land claims due to its inconsistency with the Racial Discrimination Act 1975.
+Those land rights were recognised by the High Court in the case of Mabo v Queensland [No 2] (1992) and by Parliament with the Native Title Act 1993.